viltohmyst/ops-pathpriority/README.md

 ### printPriorities()

-Returns an array of strings describing the path priorities as well as the conditionals for the configured PathPriorityBuilder object.
+Returns an array of objects describing the path priorities as well as the conditionals for the configured PathPriorityBuilder object.
 This function is synchronous and does not require `generate` to be called beforehand.

 ```typescript
 import { PathPriorityBuilder } from 'path-priority';